Module ngx_http_proxy_module

 $proxy_host

-name and port of a proxied server;
+name and port of a proxied server as specified in the proxy_pass directive;

 $proxy_port